adamowsley/fashion_mnist/README.md

 images.

-This code repository itself consists of two sub projects that use Docker images for all processing, and each sub project consist of or uses the following items:
+This code repository itself consists of two sub projects that use Docker images for all processing, and each sub project consists of or uses the following items:

 1. tensorflow/tensorflow:2.0.0a0-gpu-py3 Docker image
 2. Dockerfile that details our development environment
 3. requirements.txt that details dependencies for our development environment
 4. Fashion MNIST Dataset

+As you can see, we are using a Docker image for this, so there is no need to install TensorFlow on your host machine.

 ### Operating System